Physics (PY)

 Typically offered in Spring only

-Second semester (electricity and magnetism) of a two-semester sequence intended to broaden and deepen in high school physics teachers their knowledge of introductory-level physics from a contemporary point of view.
-Includes an introduction to computational physics.
-Departmental permission required: normally restricted to in-service high school physics teachers.
-PY 581 prerequisite may be waived with strong background in physics and mathematics.
+Second semester (electricity and magnetism) of a two-semester sequence intended to broaden and deepen the knowledge of high-school physics teachers of introductory-level physics from a contemporary point of view.
+The course includes an introduction to computational physics.
+Departmental permission is required: the course is normally restricted to in-service high-school physics teachers.
+The PY 581 prerequisite may be waived with strong background in physics and mathematics.

 Typically offered in Fall only